crypt01trucker/Soc-Automation-Lab/README.md

 2. **Add Webhook Trigger**:
    - Click on “Triggers” at the bottom left corner of your screen, select “Webhook,” and drag it into the middle of your workflow.
    - Click on the "Webhook app" and rename it Wazuh-Alerts.

+3. **Configure the Change Me App**
+   - Change the name to Repeater.
+   - In the Call box, delete "Hello World" test.
+Next click on the plus icon and select on "Execution Argument".
-3. **Modify Wazuh Integration**: Add the webhook URL to the Wazuh configuration file.
+4. **Modify Wazuh Integration**: Add the webhook URL to the Wazuh configuration file.
     ```xml
     <integration>
       <name>shuffle</name>